JabRef/user-documentation/en/import-using-online-bibliographic-database/ieeexplore.md

 # Fetching entries from IEEEXplore

-[IEEEXplore](http://ieeexplore.ieee.org/Xplore/home.jsp)is a scholarly research database that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering and electronics.
+[IEEEXplore](http://ieeexplore.ieee.org/Xplore/home.jsp) is a scholarly research database that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering and electronics.
 IEEEXplore comprises over 180 journals, over 1,400 conference proceedings, more than 3,800 technical standards, over 1,800 eBooks and over 400 educational courses \([Wikipedia](https://en.wikipedia.org/wiki/IEEE_Xplore)\)

 To fetch entries from IEEEXplore, choose **Search → Web search**, and the search interface will appear in the side pane.
 Select **IEEEXplore** in the dropdown menu.
 To start a search, enter the words of your query, and press Enter or the **Fetch** button.